AthiKesavanRishi/SQL-Project/README.md

 String manipulation: REPLACE, PARSENAME, TRIM

-## 🚀 Technologies Used
+🧰 Tools Used:

-- SQL (Microsoft SQL Server for Data Exploration & Cleaning)
+SQL Server Management Studio (SSMS)

-- Excel (Data Preparation)
+Microsoft Excel (for initial data loading and review)

-- Git / GitHub (Version Control)
+GitHub (for version control and project showcasing)

 📎 Getting Started
 To explore or modify these projects: